catnys/Writeups-CTF/2021/seed.md

 Incorrect: 0.1448081453121044
 Good job <3
 ```
-The problem main problem is that the seed is based on time and rounded to the nearest integer:
+The problem main is that the seed is based on time and rounded to the nearest integer:
 ```python=
 def seed():
     return round(time.time())